 Barbara grew up in Saskatchewan, where her love of animals began on the family farm and grew as she volunteered at the local shelter and veterinary clinic.
 Working with animals at the veterinary clinic, she knew she wanted to pursue this as a career and applied to the AHT program at NAIT, graduating in 1997.
 After graduating, Barb worked in both private practice and also at a distributor for veterinary and pet supplies.
 She enjoys all aspects of veterinary practice but has a special interest in nursing care, behaviour, surgery and client relations.

 Brittany graduated as an Animal Health Technologist from NAIT in 2010.
-She grew up in the city of Edmonton, but during the winter of 2011, she moved to be with her longtime partner Travis, on his acreage north of Wabamun Lake.
+She grew up in the city of Edmonton, but during the winter of 2011, she moved to be with her husband Travis, on his acreage north of Wabamun Lake.
 She has worked only in small animal practices in Edmonton, which includes dogs, cats, rabbits and other small animals, but looks forward to gaining experience in large animal medicine, which Tri-Municipal Veterinary Clinic has to offer.

 Even though she loves all aspects of her job, her special interests are nutrition, nursing care, anesthesia as well as surgery.